 The first time we competed at this event — our 2nd year all-girls team were on the Alliance that placed 2nd in the tournament.

 In our third year – 2016 – we grew to 53 students and a record number of more girls 18, as well as 15 professional mentors and more sponsors than ever before.
 It was in 2016 that Spartronics implemented the most exciting change to its team yet: We transition to being fully student-managed and operated, as we are committed to teaching critical thinking and deliberate action, foster self-determination, and encourage the growth of leadership skills amongst ourselves.
 Our goal is to maintain our successes while teaching our members the skills of proactivity and the power of deliberate action.
 The burden of accountability and responsibility is greater on us — the students — but we have accepted the challenge with energy and zeal.

 In 2017, we built HELIOS, the Highly Efficient Launcher and Intake Oriented System.
 The continued efforts from students and mentors of the team secured us several awards.
 These same efforts also propelled HELIOS into 1st place in our district after the second week of District Event Competitions.

 While the 2018-2019 Competition Season may not have been our most successful, as we didn’t make it to Worlds, the team still considers it a very valuable year.
 For the first time, Spartronics built two robots!
 While only one of these identical robots could actually go on to compete, having two robots gave us more time for the robot to be tested and for drive team to practice.
 The support from our community was also stronger than ever – 28 sponsors supported us!

-Now in our seventh year and our fifth year as 100% student led, Spartronics fields a team of 48 students, 17 professional mentors, and our Coach Chee.
-We’re excited about this year’s game, Destination Deep Space, and hope to have a great Competition Season!
+Now in our seventh year and our fifth year as 100% student led, Spartronics fields a team of 56 students, 18 professional mentors, and our Coach Chee.
+We’re excited about this year’s game, Infinite Recharge, and hope to have a great Competition Season!

 More than robots